Dolph Lundgren: Early life

 Lundgren has said that, as a child, he was insecure and suffered from allergies, describing himself as a "runt".
 He showed a keen interest in drumming and had aspirations to become a rock star.
 At age seven, he tried judo and Gōjū-ryū.
 He took up Kyokushin karate at the age of 10, and began lifting weights as a teenager.
 Lundgren stated that "My dad always told me that if I wanted to make something special with my life, I had to go to America."
 After graduating from high school with straight A's, he spent time in the United States in the 1970s on various academic scholarships, studying chemical engineering at Washington State University 1976–1977, and Clemson University prior to serving his mandatory one year in the Swedish Coastal Artillery at the Coastal Ranger School.
 In the late 1970s, he enrolled at the Royal Institute of Technology in Stockholm and graduated in the early 1980s with a degree in chemical engineering.

 Amidst his years of studying, Lundgren honed his karate skills by training in a dojo for five years, and attained a black belt in Kyokushin by the late 1970s.
 He captained the Swedish Kyokushin karate team, and was a challenger at the 1979 World Open Tournament (arranged by the Kyokushin Karate Organization).
-He won the European championships in 1980 and 1981, and a full-contact karate tournament in Australia in 1982.
-In 1982, Lundgren graduated with a master's degree in chemical engineering from the University of Sydney.
+He won the European championships in 1980 and 1981, and the Australian Kyokushinkai Full-Contact Karate Tournament in 1982.
+In 1982, he graduated with a master's degree in chemical engineering from the University of Sydney.
 During his time in Sydney, he earned a living as a bouncer in a nightclub in the notorious King's Cross area.

 Lundgren was awarded a Fulbright Scholarship to MIT in 1983.
 However, while preparing for the move to Boston, he was spotted in the nightclub where he worked in Sydney and was hired by Grace Jones as a bodyguard, and the two became lovers.
 He moved with Jones to New York City, where he dabbled in modeling at the Zoli Agency but was described as "a bit too tall and muscular for a model's size 40".
 He earned a living as a bouncer at the Manhattan nightclub The Limelight, which was housed in the former Episcopal Church of the Holy Communion, working with Chazz Palminteri.
 In the daytime, he studied drama at the Warren Robertson Theatre Workshop and has said that "my time in New York City opened up my adolescent Swedish eyes to a multitude of different people and lifestyles, mostly in the arts.
 I hung out with Andy Warhol, Keith Haring, Iman, and Steve Rubell, danced at Studio 54, and studied acting with Andie MacDowell and Tom Hulce."
 Friends told him he should be in movies.
 He quit studying at MIT after two weeks to pursue acting.
 Lundgren said after being exposed to the entertainment business, he found it more attractive and rewarding than chemical engineering, so he decided to pursue a career in acting.